5 Reasons Your Kids Shouldn’t Use the After School App

 Teachers have always taken a somewhat parental role in the classroom; they have a duty of pastoral care to the children in their school.

-With this app, a child’s frustrations can be taken out away from the gaze of both teachers and parents.
-For example, one user in Michigan claimed that they were going to bring a gun to school.
-It resulted in a police and FBI investigation before being eventually cleared as a hoax.
-The comment’s author was never uncovered.
+With this app, a child can take their frustrations out from the gaze of both teachers and parents.
+For example, as reported by Recode one user in Michigan claimed they were going to bring a gun to school.
+This resulted in a police and FBI investigation before being eventually cleared as a hoax.
+The authorities never discovered the comment’s author.

 3. Age/School Verification

-Yes, there are stricter controls in place in terms of verifying a user’s age and school – but the main tool for the verifications is still Facebook.
+Yes, there are stricter controls in place in terms of verifying a user’s age and school—but the main tool for verification is still Facebook.

 This is clearly a recipe for disaster.
-Children can easily lie about their credentials on Zuckerberg’s network – it already has a problem with underage users.
+Children can easily lie about their credentials on Mark Zuckerberg’s network—it already has a problem with underage users.
 This could potentially grant them access to the message boards of friends’ (or enemies’) schools where they could wreak anonymous havoc.

 4. Personal Details